- The average cost of car insurance in Tennessee is $1,677 a year or $140 per month, based on our data analysis.

 Our tool lets you quickly obtain insurance quotes for different coverage limits specific to your ZIP code within minutes.
 Input your ZIP code to see how much you can save on premiums.

-Tennessee car insurance rates by ZIP Code
+Calculate car insurance rates by ZIP code in Tennessee

 Estimate car insurance in Tennessee by car model